-In the spring of 1946, Faut traveled by train from her home in East Greenville, Pennsylvania, to Pascagoula, Mississippi, to try out for the All-American, as players and fans often called it.
-During spring training in the AAGPBL's early years, the league allocated the players to teams for the purpose of maintaining a competitive balance.
+In the spring of 1946, the All-American League’s fourth season, Faut traveled by train from her home in East Greenville, Pennsylvania, to Pascagoula, Mississippi, to try out for the All-American, as players and fans often called it.
+During spring training in the early years, the league allocated the players to teams for the purpose of maintaining a competitive balance.

-Jean, who had turned 21 on January 17, 1946, had no previous professional experience, but she had pitched batting practice and in exhibitions against the semipro team in her hometown.
-Assigned to the South Bend Blue Sox, she became known as the league's best overhand pitcher.
+Faut, who was 21 on January 17, 1946, had no previous professional experience, but she had pitched batting practice and in exhibitions against the semipro team in her hometown.
+Assigned to the South Bend Blue Sox, she became known as the league’s best overhand pitcher.

 Although no character based on her exploits appeared in the 1992 movie A League of Their Own (none of the movie’s characters represented actual players), Hollywood easily could have picked the sandy-haired, blue-eyed beauty for a leading lady.